Anshit2723/vikara-voice-agent/README.md

 ## 🧪 Advanced Testing Scenarios

-We recommend testing these specific workflows to observe the agent's reasoning capabilities:
+I recommend testing these specific workflows to observe the agent's reasoning capabilities:

 ### 1. Temporal Grounding (Real-World Knowledge)
 *Demonstrates the agent's ability to use Google Search to resolve cultural references before scheduling.*